Rules of the Road: When Do Employers Have to Pay for Employee's Travel Time?

 As a bottom line, an employer must count travel that is part of a worker’s daily duties as hours worked because federal and state law considers it “all in a day’s work.”
 This includes travel to different job sites during the workday or time spent driving from one customer to the next.
 If it benefits the employer’s business, the employer must pay.

 Small business owners are presented with and enter into many questions each day about a number of legal issues.
 It pays to establish a strong working relationship with a lawyer thow knows and appreciates your business concerns.
-For additional information and a free initial consultation, contact attorney George Bellas at 847.823.9030 Ext: 219 or email@example.com.
+For additional information and an initial consultation, contact attorney George Bellas at 847.823.9030 Ext: 219 or email@example.com.